 Efforts to improve the efficiency of this sector include the expansion of electronic payments.
-In this respect, the relevant systems, such as the Electronic Clearing House and Botswana Interbank Settlement System, are monitored by the Bank of Botswana to ensure that they meet the important public policy objectives and attributes of safety, efficiency, stability and integrity.
+In this respect, the relevant systems, such as the Electronic Clearing House and Botswana Interbank Settlement System, are monitored by the Bank of Botswana to ensure that they meet important public policy objectives and attributes of safety, efficiency, stability and integrity.

-Non-bank financial services are regulated by the Non-Bank Financial Institutions Regulatory Authority.
+Non-bank financial services are regulated by the Non-Bank Financial Institutions Regulatory Authority in terms of the Non Bank Financial Institutions Authority Act (as read with other financial services laws including the Securities Act, the Insurance Industry Act, and the Retirement Funds Act).

-KEY STRATEGIC GROWTH INITIATIVES BY GOVERNMENT / PRIVATE SECTORS
+KEYSTRATEGIC GROWTH INITIATIVES BY GOVERNMENT/PRIVATE SECTORS

 An Economic Stimulus Programme (ESP) was unveiled as a holistic action plan for achieving the goals of stimulating economic growth, accelerated employment creation and the promotion of economic diversification.
 The following have been identified as key sectors that will drive the programme: infrastructure, agriculture, tourism and manufacturing and services, enabled by the establishment of Special Economic Zones (SEZs) and the Economic Diversification Drive (EDD).
-In addition to stimulating inclusive economic growth, a key ESP objective is to re-boot Government to ensure the urgent delivery of existing national priorities.
+In addition to stimulating inclusive economic growth, a key ESP objective is to re-boot government to ensure the urgent delivery of existing national priorities.

-A board for the Special Economic Zone Authority has been appointed and a technical advisor for the rollout of the zones has been appointed, priority is being given to the development of the mixed use Special Economic Zone at Selebi-Phikwe.
+A board for the Special Economic Zone Authority has been appointed and a technical advisor for the rollout of the zones has been appointed.
+Priority is being given to the development of the mixed use Special Economic Zone at Selebi-Phikwe.
 Selebi- Phikwe Economic Diversification Unit (SPEDU) has engaged with communities in the SPEDU region to resuscitate and support development projects in such areas as piggery, fish and farming.